The 2.3 GHz continuum survey of the GEM project: Large-scale Galactic emission and the GEM project

-There is a considerable gap in our knowledge of large scale structure of Galactic emission between the upper frequency end of the large ground-based radiotelescopes and the lower end achievable from space or balloons, which confronts radioastronomers and cosmologists alike.
-Among the problems to be resolved from observations in this frequency gap is a better understanding of the variations in the synchrotron spectral index across the sky.
-The roll-off in the energy spectrum of relativistic electrons is expected to introduce breaks in the spectrum of the non-thermal component up to a few GHz, which can have significant impact in addressing the elusive nature of an anomalous dust-correlated Galactic component (Draine \& Lazarian \cite{DraLaz98}; \cite{DraLaz99}); as well as in identifying spectral decrements in the black body curve of the CMB signal (Burigana et al.~\cite{Burigana91}; Bartlett \& Stebbins \cite{Bartlett91}).
+Yet, there remains a considerable gap in our knowledge of diffuse Galactic emission between the upper-frequency end of the large ground-based radio-telescopes and the lower end achievable from space or balloons, which confronts radioastronomers and cosmologists alike.
+In this frequency range, the increased resolution of single-dish observations imply that the time allocation at radio-astronomical facilities capable of surveying a sizable area of the sky, meaningful enough to address the large-scale properties of this diffuse component, becomes practically prohibitive.
+The few examples we find in the literature, where high-resolution surveys were undertaken in this frequency gap, default to efforts devoted to construct catalogues of radio sources against the high-intensity emission of the Galactic disk.
+Among them, we find arcminute-resolution surveys at 4.9\thinspace{GHz} (Altenhoff et al.~\cite{Alten79}), 5\thinspace{GHz} (Haynes et al.~\cite{Haynes78}), and 10\thinspace{GHz} (Handa et al.~\cite{Handa87}).
+Without a dedicated instrument, free of time constraints in its observational schedule, diffuse Galactic emission will continue to lack the coverage it needs to map the sky away from the Galactic Plane in this frequency gap.
+This is a crucial step in our understanding of the astrophysics of the ISM with a direct impact for the cosmological problem of foreground contamination.
+First of all, without a detailed morphological description of the variation of the synchrotron spectral index across the sky, the usefulness of a synchrotron spatial template looses its appeal in the study of CMB anisotropies.
+Second, the roll-off in the energy spectrum of relativistic electrons, as they leave their confinement volumes in the Galactic disk, is expected to introduce breaks in the spectrum of the non-thermal component up to a few GHz, with significant implications regarding (a) the elusive nature of anomalous microwave emission (AME) from spinning dust grains (Draine \& Lazarian \cite{DraLaz98}; \cite{DraLaz99}; Lagache \cite{Lagache03}; de Oliveira-Costa et al.~\cite{Angel04}; Watson et al.~\cite{Watson05}; Davies et al.~\cite{Davies06}; Dobler and Finkbeiner \cite{Dobler08}; Dickinson et al.~\cite{Dick09}; Ysard et al.~\cite{Ysard10}; Planck Collaboration XX \cite{PlanckXX-11}); (b) the identification of spectral distortions in the black body curve of the CMB signal (Burigana et al.~\cite{Burigana91}; Bartlett \& Stebbins \cite{Bartlett91}); and more recently, (c) the residual radio signal in the ARCADE data (Seiffert et al.~\cite{Seiffert11}; Kogut et al.~\cite{Kogut11}; Fixsen et al.~\cite{Fixsen11}) and (d) the existence of the Galactic haze (Finkbeiner \cite{Fink04}; Dobler \cite{Dobler12}; Planck Collaboration Int.
+IX \cite{PlanckIX-12}).